linrunner/tlp-doc/settings/usb.rst

     USB_AUTOSUSPEND=1

-Set autosuspend mode for USB devices on boot and when plugged.
+Controls autosuspend for USB devices on boot and when plugged.
 Possible values:

 * 1 – enable